cioccarellia/ksprefs/README.md

 val prefs = CryptoPrefs(applicationContext, "CryptoFileName", "c29maWE=", false)
 ```

-**Warning:** Remember than encrypted files cannot be read without a key and that a plain text file read with a key will throw an exception with a clear message: use that if you that know what you're doing is right
+**Warning:** Remember than encrypted files cannot be read without a key and that a plain text file read with a key will throw an exception with a clear message: use that if you know what you're doing.

 ## SharedPreferences plain XML vs CryptoPrefs encrypted XML